-Friday November 30th 2018 12 noon GMT
+Friday November 25th, 2022, 12 noon UK time

-(Late entries will not be considered.)
+Late entries will not be considered.

 We are looking for creativity, so try to be imaginative to create an engaging story i.e. combining any number of media elements, such as words on a screen combined with images and video clips.
 New media writing can be created using a variety of tools i.e. a word processor, DV camera, social networking tools (i.e. Twitter), mobile phone/s, a scanner, Augmented Reality software – anything goes!

 Ease of accessibility for the reader/viewer.

-- Effective use of interactive elements.
+Effective use of interactive elements.

 A great example of how new media can do things traditional media can’t.

-The potential to reach out to a wide audience (i.e. not just specialist interest groups
+The potential to reach out to a wide audience (i.e. not just specialist interest groups).

 NB All entries in all categories must be in English.